The Mini Differential IR height sensing board for 3D printers provides the following features:

 To connect the board to your printer electronics, if you have the version 1.1 board then you need to solder either the supplied 3-pin straight header or the 3-pin right angle header to the board – or you can solder wires directly to the board if you wish.
 The version 1.2 board comes with a 3-pin straight header already fitted.
 Then use the black 3-pin shell and three of the crimp pins to connect your wires to the header.
 The remaining three crimp pins I supply are spares.

 I provide two M2.5 x 8mm screws for fixing the board.
 For version 1.1 and 1.2 boards, my suggested design for the E3D v6 is here.
-There are also third-party designs such as this one for a version 1.1 or 1.2 board with a J-head hot end, this one for use with the E3D Chimera hot end, and this alternative mount for an E3D v6.
+There are also third-party designs such as this one for a version 1.1 or 1.2 board with a J-head hot end, this one for use with the E3D Chimera hot end, this alternative mount for an E3D v6, and this mount for the Printrbot Plus v1.
 For the older version 1.0 boards I have published a design for a J-head hot end fan duct with a mount for the sensor board here and a design for the E3D v6 hot end here.

 Very important!
 Check that there is no possibility of the board shorting against anything (e.g. the printer frame or the nozzle heating block), even if the head moves outside the normal printing range.
 Note that the heater block on E3Dv6 and similar hot ends is liable to rotate about the heat break!
 If the back of the sensor is close to the heater block, you should trim any protruding wire stubs and header pins on the back of the board, and put at least two layers of Kapton tape or alternative high-temperature electrical insulation on the back of the board.